 It appears that your cart is currently empty

-Born in 1948 in Kisgegas, Northern British Columbia, Art Sterritt is of Gitksan (Tsimshian) ancestry.
-Sterritt, who also goes by the name Myanxa, trained as a carver and printmaker at historical village, museum, and art school, 'Ksan, near the former nineteenth-century village of Gitanmaax.
-His totem poles can be found in the collections of the Canadian Museum of Civilization in Hull and Toronto's Royal Ontario Museum.
+Born in 1948 in Kisgegas, Northern British Columbia, Art Sterritt is of Gitksan/Tsimshian ancestry.
+Sterritt, who also goes by the name Myanxa, trained as a carver and printmaker at the historical village, museum, and art school, 'Ksan, near the former nineteenth-century village of Gitanmaax.
+His totem poles can be found in the collections of the Canadian Museum of History in Hull and Toronto's Royal Ontario Museum.
 In 1973 he produced a limited edition of silkscreen prints on paper through Canadian Native Prints Limited.
-Art Sterritt currently resides in Prince Rupert, B.C., remains active as a maker of ceremonial headdresses and totem poles for the Gitksan and Wet'suwet'en peoples.
+Art Sterritt currently resides in Prince Rupert, B.C., and remains active as a maker of ceremonial headdresses and totem poles for the Gitksan and Wet'suwet'en peoples.

 1 – 0 product(s) of 0